Cray-HPE/docs-csm/operations/index.md

 ### Kubernetes

-The system management components are broken down into a series of microservices.
+The system management components are broken down into a series of micro-services.
 Each service is independently deployable, fine-grained, and uses lightweight protocols.
-As a result, the system's microservices are modular, resilient, and can be updated independently.
+As a result, the system's micro-services are modular, resilient, and can be updated independently.
 Services within the Kubernetes architecture communicate via REST APIs.

    *   [Kubernetes Architecture](kubernetes/Kubernetes_Architecture.md)
    *   [About kubectl](kubernetes/About_kubectl.md)